pflarue/ardop/docs/Host Interface Commands.md

 #### SQUELCH

-Sets the minimum audio level.
+Sets the sensitivity of the frame leader detector.
 1 is basically open squelch, and 10 requires a strong audio baseband to trigger.
 An open squelch will often lead to false frames beign decoded and possibly passing ERR data frames to the host.

 - Mode: ANY
 - Arguments: Integer value between 1 and 10